AbeGeta/Foodbox/README.md

+## Foodbox
-## Foodbox: Dine and discover.
+Dine and discover - foodbox.getachew.dev

 Using React, Next.js, Python, Tailwind CSS, Supabase PostgreSQL and Vercel for deployment.

 McHacks 2023 2nd place winner, TELUS Sustainability challenge award

-foodbox.getachew.dev

 ## 💡 Inspiration 💡
 The idea for Foodbox was inspired by the growing problem of food waste in our society.
 According to the United Nations, one-third of all food produced globally is wasted, which not only has a significant environmental impact but also a social one, as so many people are struggling with food insecurity.
 We realized that grocery stores often have a surplus of certain products that don't sell well, and we wanted to find a way to help them move this inventory and avoid waste.
 At the same time, we saw an opportunity for consumers to discover new products at a discounted price.